martijndevalk/fluid-typography/README.md

-# Fluid typography with CSS clamp() and custom properties
+# Fluid typography
+Demo with CSS clamp() and custom properties